kevin-allen/skin_embedded_c_prog_example/README.md

 devtool build skin-embedded-c-prog-example
 ```

-Test the application on the device
+#### Test the application on the device

+You will first need to put the image on the device and set up the network connection between your computer and the device.

 ```
 devtool deploy-target skin_embedded_c_prog_bb_example root@192.168.0.2
 ```

+You can then run the command on the target device.